raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README - Copy.md

     }
 }
 ```
-For validation we use our generic `FluentEntityValidatorBase<TEntity>` class, but you can easily create your own implementation of `NetActive.CleanArchitecture.Domain.Interfaces.IEntityValidator<TEntity>` with your own validation logic based on the validation library or framework you prefer.

 ## Repository Facade
 A respository facade wraps and therefor hides complex repository logic from the client application.
 It provides a clean programming interface, exposing only those methods needed by this command.
-In this case it may seem like overkill (agreed again), but for more complex commands, for instance interacting with multiple repo's, this pattern becomes very useful.
+In this case it may seem like overkill (agreed), but for more complex commands, for instance interacting with multiple repo's, this pattern becomes very useful.

 ```csharp
 namespace Example.Application.Supplier.Commands.AddSupplier.Repository;